michaelgrn/michaelgrn.github.io/_pubs/RecSys18-Affected.md

 ---

 {: .citation}
 Anu Shresta, Francesca Spezzano, and Maria Soledad Pera.
 2018. ["Who is Really Affected by Fraudulent Reviews?: An analysis of shilling attacks on recommender systems in real-world scenarios"](#).
-In <cite>Proceedings of the Poster Track of the 12th ACM Conference on Recommender Systems (RecSys 18)</cite>.
+In <cite>Proceedings of the 12th ACM Conference on Recommender Systems (RecSys 2018 Late-Breaking Results)</cite>.

 ## Abstract